mapbender/mapbender-documentation/en/functions/backend/source.rst

 Sources menu button
 -------------------

-In the metadata dialog of a specific service, it is also possible to click on the Sources menu button (top right) that allows:
+In the metadata dialog of a specific service, it is also possible to click on the menu button (top right) that allows:

 * **Update source**: Updates service information by reloading the getCapabilities document.
 * **Create shared instance**: Creates a new shared instance from the specific service.
 The instance is listed in the Shared instances tab.